 Investments such as individual stocks, ETFs, mutual funds, etc. are often referred to as taxable accounts.
 These types of investments require you to pay taxes on all the earnings in the year it was received.
 The most important aspect of these investments is that they are available anytime unlike 401k/IRA and will fill the gap between your early retirement date until that 401k/IRA money can kick in at age 59.5.
 The position of this blog will always be to increase the likelihood of an early retirement.
 This is done through high savings and steady returns.
 This is one of the reasons I would eliminate the strategy of building your nest egg on individual stocks.
 Individual stocks are much more volatile than the overall market so they could make you rich or leave you out on the street.
 The average return for the overall stock market from 1950-2009 adjusted for inflation was 7%.
 With an aggressive savings strategy this 7% return is going to be plenty to allow for an early retirement.
 This means individual stocks would introduce risk that isn’t necessary just to be greedy.
 So you are saving aggressively, you know that you need to invest to combat inflation, you meet your employer 401k match or max out your IRA, and now you want to take advantage of the long term 7% steady returns from the overall stock market.
 So where can you turn?
 Well how bout I just tell you.

 The key to getting compounding interest and more predictable 7% returns is time in the market (not timing of the market).
 To get the most time we must avoid "paralysis by analysis" or simply overthinking instead of acting.
 To do that we need some simple venues for you to invest.
 This is where something like Betterment can come in.
 Betterment has no minimum to begin so even if you only have $100 you can begin investing.
 If your account is under $10,000 it is best to set up an automatic deposit so you can lower your fees.
 Betterment builds your portfolio using low cost funds that track the overall market and pay dividends (money a stock pays you even when the stock goes down) all while it automatically diversifies your investments for you.
 This is a really good option if you're too intimidated to transition from the piggy bank to investing.
 This is exactly the position I was in less than a year ago so there's no shame at all in that.
-Betterment's fees are really not that bad at 0.35% for accounts under $10,000, 0.25% for accounts between $10k and 100k, and 0.15% for accounts over $100k.
+Betterment's fees 0.25% for all accounts.
 They aren't too bad, but I found out after a few months that there is a way to do it better.
 It would be a little more complicated, but if I cut out the middle man (Betterment), purchase those index funds myself, and keep the same amount of diversification then it should lower my fees.
 I know this can be done because I have recently done it.

 Now that we know how much money should go into each section we can go straight to Vanguard and buy our funds directly.
 Once you have an account you'll just type in the ticker symbol and buy as many shares as needed.
 For U.S. stocks you can use VTI (that's a ticker symbol).
 For International stocks you can use VEU.
 For Alternatives (like real estate) you can use VNQ.
 Then for Bonds you can use a mix including MUB.
 So if you had $10,000 you could buy $5,523 of VTI, $2,935 of VEU, $293 of VNQ, $909 of some different bonds, and $340 to put in a cash account.
 That will get you on a great sustainable path to investing and early retirement.
 It is my hope that you are now clear on what you can do, why you need to do it, and that now is the time to do it.